 Fluffy French Bulldog is a playful and friendly dog.
 They are good with people and dogs, as well as children.
 They are also adaptable and can easily adapt to new homes.

 Fluffy Frenchies don't bark often.
-They are a poor watchdog due to their affectionate nature and dislike of barking.
+Unfortunately, they are a poor watchdog due to their affectionate nature and dislike of barking

 What Are the exercise requirements of Fluffy French Bulldog?